bigchaindb/org/ROADMAP.md

 - We'd like more production-ready ABCI server software.
 (We currently use `py-abci`; it needs more tests.
 Maybe use _different_ ABCI server software instead?)
 - No more 3scale (currently used by the BigchainDB Testnet)

-## Assorted Other Things for the Future
+## Assorted Other Things for the Near to Medium Term Future

+- Support hashlock conditions (securely: need to make sure that every transaction is still signed by a client)
+- Support timelock conditions
 - (?)
 LevelDB vs other backends in Tendermint?
 - A "secure" replacement for the `bigchaindb upsert-validator` subcommand.
 - Plugins/extensions for specialized use cases